-The faculty member assigned to ER coverage provides coverage on-site or by telephone transfer during conferences and lunch.
-Other residents cover when the assigned resident needs to be away.
+The faculty member assigned to the ED provides coverage on-site or by telephone transfer during conferences and lunch.
+Other residents and additional faculty are also available for consultations on difficult cases and coverage when the assigned resident needs to be away.

-The residents manning the wet desk may continue to work on their service obligations, but primarily answer all telephone and on-site consult requests and/or refer them to the appropriate reading station.
+The resident manning the “wet desk” may continue to work on their service obligations, but primarily answer all telephone and on-site consult requests and/or refer them to the appropriate reading station.
 It is acceptable to jot down the identifying information and to call back with a report within a reasonable time frame.
 All verbal consultations need to be accompanied by a written preliminary note in the PACS.
 As with other preliminary reports, major discrepancies with the final written report need to be communicated to a referring physician as a critical finding.

 At least one faculty is always present during the weekend.